-If after your first week, the scale did not budge, don’t worry, that’s common for naturally skinny guys.
+If after your first week, the scale still hasn’t budged, don’t worry, that’s common for naturally skinny guys.
 It just means that we need to pivot.
-Here how to get back to gaining weight:
+Here’s how to get back to gaining weight:

 - Increase your daily energy intake by 200 calories (to create the surplus that was missing)

 - Improve your daily and weekly calorie consistency (to actually hit your targets)

-You can use an app on your phone or computer like MyFitnessPal to make tracking a lot easier (member’s guide here).
+You can use an app like MyFitnessPal to make tracking a lot easier.

 Make It Easy & Bet On Yourself

 It’s going to take a lot of smart planning, effort, and consistency for quite a while in order to gain a significant amount of weight and muscle.

 It doesn’t matter if what you’re doing is 100% optimal for gaining weight if the routine isn’t sustainable.